kj89/testnet_manuals/archway/README.md

 ```

 ## Monitoring
-To monitor and get alerted about your validator health status you can use my guide on [How to set up monitoring stack for your cosmos validator](https://github.com/kj89/cosmos_node_monitoring/blob/master/README.md)
+To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for Archway validator](https://github.com/kj89/testnet_manuals/blob/main/archway/monitoring/README.md)

 ## Usefull commands
 ### Service management